Ripples in graphene: A variational approach: The model and main results

 We introduce a configurational energy by

 where the \emph{cell energy} is defined as

 for $y^1,y^2,y^3 \in \Rz^2$.
-The constant $\rho > 0$ will be chosen to be suitably small later on, reflecting the different relevance of the effects of first and second neighbors in covalent bonding.
+The constant $\rho > 0$ will be chosen to be suitably small later on. \UUU More precisely, one could reformulate the whole theory by prescribing a single two-body potential $\tilde v_2$ and letting

+In this setting, the dimensionless constant $\rho>0$ would measure the ratio between the energetic contributions of first and second neighbors. \NNN (Specifically, $\tilde v_2(1)=-1$ and $|\tilde{v}_2(2)| \le \rho$ in a neighborhood of $2$.) \UUU Since our analysis is largely based on the smallness of such ratio, we prefer to highlight this in the notation and stick to the equivalent form in \eqref{eq: cell energy}. \EEE

 Since in the sequel we will consider also a more general energy, the configurational energy \eqref{eq: reduced energy} is called the \emph{reduced energy}.
 Let us mention that due to the fact that $E^{\rm red}_n$ is written as a sum over cell energies, the two-body contributions at the left and right end of the chain are counted only once and not twice.
-However, since we focus on the case of large numbers of atoms $n$ and we are not interested in describing the fine geometry close to the ends of the chain, this effect will be negligible for our analysis.
+However, since we focus on the case of large numbers of \UUU particles \EEE $n$ and we are not interested in describing the fine geometry close to the ends of the chain, this effect will be negligible for our analysis.

 Our first result addresses the configurations with minimal reduced energy.
 In particular, we check that all configurations minimizing the reduced energy have bonds of equal length and show exactly two possible bond angles.